Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Supplementary maps and figures

 In this section, we present supplementary figures and maps that support the analysis discussed in the main body of this article.

 Fig.\,\ref{fig:NGC1433_NGC4303_NGC4321_R1} shows the flux, velocity, and velocity dispersion maps of NGC\,1433, NGC\,4303, and NGC\,4321, derived from single-Gaussian fitting.

+Fig.\,\ref{fig:sample_vcircmaps} shows the circular velocity maps for the galaxies in our sample.
+These maps are derived by fitting a rotating disk model to the \ha velocity field of each galaxy using \texttt{Kinemetry}, with the fixed geometry, as described in Sects.\,\ref{met:residual_velocities} using orientation parameters (PA of LON and inclination) provided in Table \ref{tab:Disk_orientation_parameters}.

-Fig.\,\ref{fig:deprojected_velocity_residuals} presents the deprojected residual velocity maps for all galaxies in the sample, which are used to estimate the velocity magnitudes of the extended shock features, as described in Sect.\,\ref{met:residual_velocities}.
+Fig.\,\ref{fig:deprojected_velocity_residuals} presents the deprojected residual velocity maps for galaxies in our sample that do not present extended structures, thus do not meet the criteria for extended shocks outlined in Sect. \ref{sec:met:criteria}.
+Although some structures are visible, consideration of the full set of diagnostic maps does not support their interpretation as extended shocks.
+These maps are included for completeness.

 Fig.\,\ref{fig:AON_distributions} shows the distributions of \ha\ velocity dispersion and amplitude-over-noise (AON) for all spaxels within an elliptical aperture of semi-major axis 1\,kpc, corrected for the distance and inclination of each galaxy; as discussed in Sect.\,\ref{sec:average_perturbation_against_shock_amplitudes}, this figure forms the basis for estimating a robust average \ha\ velocity dispersion within the central kiloparsec of each system.
 Table\,\ref{tab:gas_disturbance_weigthed} presents the average \ha velocity dispersion values for each galaxy calculated using different weighting approaches: unweighed, flux and AON weighted.